 NLT employs, either directly or through its income generation projects, about 150 Nepalis, 125 being at LLHSC.

 Under its agreement with the Nepal Government, NLT also has permission to employ some expatriate professionals from abroad, if necessary, but in practise this is now quite difficult.
 LLHSC currently employs 5 Nepali doctors and has one expatriate doctor, as well as Nepali nurses and paramedical workers.
 NLT has also sponsored a number of young Nepali doctors during their training.

 NLT’s workshops in Kathmandu provide employment for people affected by leprosy and other disadvantaged groups.

 Administrative expenses in the UK are low, since offices are donated to the Trust, and the Directors and Trustees are unpaid volunteers.
-Volunteers carry out a significant portion of the day to day office-work in the UK, and there are only 3 part-time paid UK staff, equivalent to 1.2 full time staff.
+There are only 2 part-time paid UK staff.